LLNL/RAJA/docs/sphinx/user_guide/tutorial/tiled_matrix_transpose.rst

 .. literalinclude:: ../../../../examples/tut_tiled-matrix-transpose.cpp
                    :lines: 118-139

-Note that we include an bounds check in the code to avoid indexing out of bounds when the tiles do not divide the matrix dimensions evenly.
+Note that we include a bounds check in the code to avoid indexing out of bounds when the tile sizes do not divide the matrix dimensions evenly.

 ^^^^^^^^^^^^^^^^^^^^^
 RAJA::kernel Variant